tianyouzeng/PINNs-interface-optimal-control/README.md

 Simply run all the cells in the corresponding file to obtain the numerical results.
 The jupyter notebooks will also save the trained models together with the randomly generated training/testing dataset.

-The folder "env" contains a ".yml" file which lists the [conda](https://docs.conda.io/en/latest) environment where we performed the numerical experiments.
+The folder "env" contains an example [conda](https://docs.conda.io/en/latest) environment for running the code.

 ## Citation